avl/arcshift/README.md

 on three concurrent threads.

-## Using built-in validation feature
+## Custom validation features
 Enabling the non-default feature 'validate' causes Arcshift to insert canaries in memory, enabling best-effort detection of wild pointers or threading issues.
+The feature 'debug' enables verbose debug-output to stdout.

 # Lessons learned